plaid/tiny-quickstart/vanilla_js/README.md

 - Username: `user_good`
 - Password: `pass_good`

-If you select a bank that requires multi-factor authentication, enter the following code to proceed: `1234`
+If prompted to provide a multi-factor authentication code, use `1234`

 #### OAuth banks